-Study the best to become the best, right?
+Study the best to become the best.

-Well with Keepa you can view the top selling merchants on Amazon and see their storefront for product ideas.
+Well, with Keepa, you can view the top-selling merchants on Amazon and see their storefront for product ideas.

-Here you can set up price alerts on products so that you get notified when a products price decreases below or increases above the thresholds you set.
+Here you can set up price alerts on products so that you get notified when a product’s price decreases below or increases above the thresholds you set.

-This can be very helpful in the product research stage, because if a products price drops below your threshold…
+This can be very helpful in the product research stage because if a product’s price drops below your threshold…

 This could signify that this product is no longer a viable option for you if the profit margins are no longer there.

-Likewise, if you track a product for a considerable time and you never receive a price change notification…
+Likewise, if you track a product for a considerable time and never receive a price change notification…

-Which brings me nicely onto what that offers…
+This brings me nicely onto what that offers…